 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account, by a person who formerly thought that the evils of slavery were exaggerated, pp. 172, from "American Slavery as It Is," by Theodore Weld. "...
-I have just seen a poor slave who was beaten by his inhuman master until he could neither walk nor stand. ...
-You will doubtless suppose that he committed some great crime, but it was not so.
-He was called upon by a young man ... to do something, and not moving as quickly as his young master wished him to do, he drove him to the barn, knocked him down, and jumped upon him, stamped, and then cowhided him until he was almost dead."
+So I enclose a short account, "Testimony of Joseph Ide, Esq," pp. 259, from "American Slavery as It Is," by Theodore Weld.
+"Mrs. T-had a female slave whom she used to whip unmercifully, and on one occasion, she whipped her as long as she had strength, and after the poor creature was suffered to go, she crawled off into a cellar.
+As she did not immediately return, search was made, and she was found dead in the cellar."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.